Commit451/AdapterLayout/README.md

 # But Why RecyclerView Adapter?
 Most developers should be using `RecyclerView` instead of `ListView` and should be familiar with creating a `RecyclerView.Adapter`. `RecyclerView.Adapter` also enforces the use of `ViewHolder`s which is better for performance.
 RecyclerView's adapter also allows for better responses to data structure changes via `notifyItemInserted`, `notifyItemRemoved` etc.

+# Currently Created AdapterLayouts
+- AdapterLinearLayout
+- AdapterFlowLayout (currently in the sample app, can be copied out)

 # Creating Your Own AdapterLayout
 It is simple to create your own `ViewGroup` backed by a `RecyclerView.Adapter`.
-See `AdapterLinearLayout` and `AdapterLayoutDelegate` for an example of how to create one.
+See `AdapterFlowLayout` in the sample app and `AdapterLayoutDelegate` in the library for an example of how to create one.

 License
 --------